 What Type of Jewelry Is Used for Nipple Piercing?

 - Barbell: A barbell is a straight earring with a ball on either side, one of which is removable.
-These are relatively easy to take in and out, and are a good choice for new body piercings.
+These are relatively easy to take in and out and are a good choice for new body piercings.
 According to Thompson, barbells heal faster than other styles because they have limited movement.
-"The more the piercing is rotated, the more it's moving back and forth, the the longer it's going to take for it to heal."
+"The more the piercing is rotated, the more it's moving back and forth, the longer it's going to take for it to heal."

 - Captive bead ring: These circular hoops with a ball in the center are also popular.
 "You can heal a ring in a piercing if you're careful," says Thompson.